skykhs3/skykhs3.github.io/_posts/2024-06-16-thoughts-on-starting-a-github-blog.md

 ---
 <div markdown="1">

+>**Developers are pioneers and problem solvers.<br/>They should not be afraid of challenges and should be open to solutions that go beyond code.**
+{: .prompt-tip}

 ## 1. Why Start a GitHub Blog?

 The world is vast, and there are many developers.
 If you want to be a unique presence among the many developers, you need to work harder and challenge yourself in various fields.
-There are so many areas to study, and new fields and skills are constantly emerging. **As a developer, you should not be afraid of challenges.
-Developers are pioneers and problem solvers.**
+There are so many areas to study, and new fields and skills are constantly emerging.

-That's why I started a GitHub blog.
-I wanted to learn about creating a Git blog using GitHub Pages and Jekyll, which is a field I'm not familiar with.
-I needed a place to organize what I studied, so I decided to create one.

 Even if I learn something, I often forget it after a few months.
 Sometimes, I can't find the materials I studied before, even when I search online.

-I want to use this blog as a place where I can look back at what I learned.
+**I needed a place where I could look back at what I learned.** That's why I started a GitHub blog.
+I wanted to learn about creating a Git blog using GitHub Pages and Jekyll, which was a field I wasn't familiar with.
+I actively tried to learn about making GitHub blog, which was a new field for me.

-I thought I needed a technical blog to show my value. **A GitHub blog is perfect for showing what I know and the projects I've worked on.** It's also great for connecting my GitHub, LinkedIn, and projects.
+Additionally, I thought I needed a technical blog to show my value. **A GitHub blog is perfect for showing what I know and the projects I've worked on.** It's also great for connecting my GitHub, LinkedIn, and projects.
 This helps me show my resume better.
 It makes it easier for people to see my work and skills.

 ---
 ## 2. Difficulties in Creating a GitHub Blog